 Culture and communications

 - The Board receives regular updates on the ethics programme.

 - We maintain ethics as a communications priority both as a stand-alone message and integrated into other business communications.

-- We hold an annual ethics week throughout the business which helps us bring our Code of Ethics to life through a number of communications initiatives including group discussions, external speakers, games, quizzes and social media updates.
+- We hold an annual ethics week throughout the business which helps us bring our Code of Ethics to life through a number of communications initiatives including group and panel discussions, external speakers, games, quizzes and social media updates.